Student to Student

 By Laura Higgins Florand

-In the November/December 2001 issue of Transitions Abroad I wrote about the wonderful experience of learning dance around the world.
+In a previous issue of Transitions Abroad I wrote about the wonderful experience of learning dance around the world.
 If you are interested in dance, you might be ready to pursue this exceptional means of making contact with the local culture while you make a little money at the same time.
 Teaching dance can be a convenient supplement to your income.
 Although this article is specific to dance, as it is based on my experience, many of the ideas can be applied to other sports and skills (music lessons, for example).
 I know of a woman who moved to the Bahamas two years ago and is making a living as an aerobics and yoga instructor.
 An inspiration to us all!

 Teaching a class or two a week can easily bring in the equivalent of a few hundred dollars a month.
 Since you are often paid in cash you usually won’t need a work visa.
 Perhaps more importantly, this physical sharing of culture usually leads to a friendly and relaxed rapport between instructor and classmates, making it easy to form friendships.